tokio-rs/website/content/blog/2020-04-preemption.md

 task.
 Each Tokio resource (socket, timer, channel, ...) is aware of this budget.
 As long as the task has budget remaining, the resource operates as it did previously.
 Each asynchronous operation (actions that users must `.await` on) decrements the task's budget.
-Once the task is out of budget, all resources will perpetually return "not ready" until the task yields back to the scheduler.
+Once the task is out of budget, all Tokio resources will perpetually return "not ready" until the task yields back to the scheduler.
 At that point, the budget is reset, and future `.await`s on Tokio resources will again function normally.

 Let's go back to the echo server example from above.
 When the task is scheduled, it is assigned a budget of 128 operations pr "tick".
 The number 128 was picked